-Ailbhe Darcy was born in Dublin in 1981.
+Ailbhe Darcy explains her love of libraries in the latest addition to our collection of short essays in our Writers’ Rooms series.
+Darcy was born in Dublin in 1981.
 She studied for her PhD and MFA at the University of Notre Dame in the US, and taught there and at the University of Münster in Germany.
 She is now a lecturer in creative writing at Cardiff University.
 Imaginary Menagerie (Bloodaxe Books, 2011), her first book-length collection, was shortlisted for Ireland’s dlr Strong Award.
-Her second collection, Insistence, was published by Bloodaxe in 2018 and was shortlisted for the T.S.
+Darcy’s second collection, Insistence, was published by Bloodaxe in 2018 and was shortlisted for the T.S.
 Eliot Prize and the Irish Times Poetry Now Award.
 It won the won the Pigott Poetry Prize, Ireland’s largest poetry prize.
 It also won the Roland Mathias Poetry Award, the English language poetry category of the Wales Book of the Year Awards, and went on to be awarded the overall prize, Wales Book of the Year 2019.

 This table, so far as I know, is the only table within easy walking distance of my current home where just anyone can sit and read and write.
 It isn’t always covered in plastic toy bricks, but it isn’t always available either; and when it’s available, it’s often full.